aishincp/Covid-Data-Analysis/README.md

   ![image](https://github.com/user-attachments/assets/48d8c620-a0b9-4491-85c1-8b591bcd1c69)

 - ###### *Filtering**:
-  Focused on COVID-19 deaths, cases and vaccinations, filtered the data to include relevant columns and removed any aggregate data like 'World', 'International', or income-based groupings, which mostly contains missing values.
+  Focused on COVID-19 deaths, cases and vaccinations, filtered the data to include relevant columns and removed any aggregate data like 'World', 'International', or income-based groupings, which mostly contained missing or incorrect values.

 ## 4. SQL Queries and Data Manipulation
 #### Database Setup: